By Adela D. Louie, Last updated: January 6, 2024

 The incognito or InPrivate mode will allow you to be able to browse without having your activity being remembered.
 This is also one way for you to be able to fix the problem that you have with “Google Drive Access Denied”.
 Here is how you can do it.

 Step 1: Go ahead and click on the “Customize and control Google Chrome” which is located at the upper right section of your screen.

-Step 2: After that, go ahead and choose “ New Incognito Window” using your Google Chrome browser.
+Step 2: Choose “ New Incognito Window” using your Google Chrome browser.

-Step 3: And then, go ahead and click on the “…” icon located at the upper left section of your screen and then choose “New InPrivate Window” if you are using Internet Explorer.
+Step 3: And then, click on the “…” icon located at the upper left section of your screen and then choose “New InPrivate Window” if you are using Internet Explorer.

-Step 4: From there, go ahead and log in to your Google Drive.
+Step 4: Log in to your Google Drive.

 Aside from using your Google Drive for you to save your important files or data that you have, there is also another great alternative that you can use.

 This is a third-party program that you can use for you to backup all of your data and as well as restore them on any Android device.
 This is no other than the FoneDog Toolkit – Android Data Backup and Restore.

 The FoneDog Toolkit – Android Data Backup and Restore will be able to help you in backing up the important data that you have on your Android device to your PC with One Click.